aymericb/adventofcode2024/day_15/README.md

 The issue I had was that going up here should do nothing.

 However, my recursive algorithm modified the state of the world.
-I fixed this by taking a copy of the whole state for each up/down recursion.
-(There is probably better things to do).
+I fixed this by taking a copy of the whole state for each up/down recursion branches.
+There is likely to be a more efficient way to do it…

 ```